asyncapi/modelina/docs/inputs/interpretation_of_JSON_Schema.md

 # Interpretation of JSON Schema to CommonModel

-The library transforms JSON Schema from data validation rules to data definitions (`CommonModel`(s)).
+The library transforms JSON Schema from validation rules to data definitions (`CommonModel`(s)).

-The algorithm tries to get to a model whose data can be validated against the JSON schema document.
+The algorithm tries to get to a model whose instance or serialized data can be validated against the JSON schema document it was generated from.

-As of now we only provide the underlying structure of the schema file for the model, where constraints/annotations such as `maxItems`, `uniqueItems`, `multipleOf`, etc. are not interpreted.
+As of now we only provide the underlying structure of the schema file for the model, where runtime constraints such as `maxItems`, `uniqueItems`, `multipleOf`, etc. are not interpreted out of the box.

 ## Interpreter
-The main functionality is located in the `Interpreter` class.
+The main functionality is located in the[ `Interpreter` class](../../src/interpreter/Interpreter.ts).
 This class ensures to recursively create (or retrieve from a cache) a `CommonModel` representation of a Schema.
 We have tried to keep the functionality split out into separate functions to reduce complexity and ensure it is easy to maintain.

 The order of interpretation:
-- `true` boolean schema infers all model types (`object`, `string`, `number`, `array`, `boolean`, `null`, `integer`) schemas.
+- `true` boolean schema infers all model types `object`, `string`, `number`, `array`, `boolean`, `null`, `integer`.
 - `type` infers the initial model type.
 - `required` are interpreted as is.
 - `patternProperties` are merged together with any additionalProperties, where duplicate additionalProperties are [merged](#Merging-models).